 If you’re going on a self catering holiday (or do a little bit of cooking on your holidays!) and want to plan and research local food and ingredients you can use my fabulous FREE Meal Planner And Shopping List.
 A template where you can plan your meals and prepare your shopping list.
 Make your down-time as stress-less as possible with a little bit of planning!
 Download my FREE Meal Planner And Shopping List Template by clicking the button below.

-- Do your research before you book – research your options: countries, when, a town or village, hotel or self catering
+- Do your research before you book – research your options: countries, when to go, which town or village, hotel or self catering

 - Go self catering – much more flexible and less likely to be disappointed than dealing with hotel food.
 You can still eat out but have the flexibility of being able to make snacks